Computing Individual Discrete Logarithms Faster in GF$(p^n)$ with the NFS-DL Algorithm: Introduction

 Given a cyclic group $(G, \cdot)$ and a generator $g$ of $G$, the discrete logarithm (DL) of $x \in G$ is the element $1 \leq a \leq \# G$ such that $x = g^a$.
 In well-chosen groups, the exponentiation $(g,a) \mapsto g^a$ is very fast but computing $a$ from $(g,x)$ is conjectured to be very difficult: this is the Discrete Logarithm Problem (DLP), at the heart of many asymmetric cryptosystems.
 The first group proposed for DLP was the multiplicative group of a prime finite field.
 Nowadays, the group of points of elliptic curves defined over prime fields are replacing the prime fields for DLP-based cryptosystems.
 In pairing-based cryptography, the finite fields are still used, because they are a piece in the pairing mechanism.
 It is important in cryptography to know precisely the difficulty of DL computation in the considered groups, to estimate the security of the cryptosystems using them.
 Finite fields have a particularity: there exists a subexponential-time algorithm to compute DL in finite fields of medium to large characteristic: the Number Field Sieve (NFS).
 In small characteristic, this is even better: a quasi-polynomial-time algorithm was proposed very recently~\cite{EC:BGJT14}.

-In May 2015, an international team of academic researchers revealed a surprisingly efficient attack against a Diffie-Hellman key exchange in TLS, the \emph{Logjam} attack~\cite{logjam15}.
+In May 2015, an international team of academic researchers revealed a surprisingly efficient attack against a Diffie-Hellman key exchange in TLS, the \emph{Logjam} attack~\cite{CCS:ABDGGH15}.
 After a seven-day-precomputation stage (for relation collection and linear algebra of NFS-DL algorithm), it was made possible to compute any given individual DL in about one minute, for each of the two targeted 512-bit prime finite fields.
-This was fast enough for a man-in-the-middle attack. \iftoggle{fullv}{ Extrapolations estimate the individual DL cost of two days for 768-bit prime field and about 30 days for 1024-bit prime field. }{} This experience shows how critical it can be to be able to compute individual logarithms very fast.
+This was fast enough for a man-in-the-middle attack.
+This experience shows how critical it can be to be able to compute individual logarithms very fast.

 Another interesting application for fast individual DL is \emph{batch-DLP}, and \emph{delayed-target DLP}: in these contexts, an attacker aims to compute several DL in the same finite field.
 Since the costly phases of relation collection and linear algebra are only done one time for any fixed finite field, only the time for one individual DL is multiplied by the number of targets.
 This context usually arises in pairing-based cryptography and in particular in broadcast protocols and traitor tracing schemes, where a large number of DLP-based public/private key pairs are generated.
 The time to compute one individual DL is important in this context, even if parallelization is available.